Simple vs Compound Interest Explained — Formulas, Examples & Aptitude Tricks

 The problem most people face is that these formulas look like abstract math with no grounding in reality.
 So they memorise, forget, and then panic in an exam room.
 This article fixes that.
 Every formula here is tied to a story you can picture, and every trick is one that saves you real seconds in a timed aptitude test.

-By the end of this article you'll be able to calculate Simple and Compound Interest from scratch, spot which formula to use in a word problem in under five seconds, avoid the three classic mistakes that cost candidates marks, and answer the tricky follow-up questions interviewers love to throw at confident-sounding candidates.
+By the end of this article you'll be able to calculate Simple and Compound Interest from scratch, spot which formula to use in a word problem in under five seconds, understand the Effective Annual Rate that banks don't advertise, avoid the classic mistakes that cost candidates marks, and answer the tricky follow-up questions interviewers love to throw at confident-sounding candidates.

 What Is Simple Interest — And Why Does It Even Exist?